Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 #### Setting up a HyponymsHandler

 1. In your web browser, open the `ngordnet.html` file in the `static` folder.
-You'll see that there is a new button: " Hyponyms".
+As a refresher, you can find how to do that [here](https://fa23.datastructur.es/materials/proj/proj2a/#:~:text=In%20your%20web,of%20our%20class.).
+You'll see that there is a new button: "
+   Hyponyms".
 Note that there is also a new input box called `k`.

 2. Try clicking the Hyponyms button.
 You'll see nothing happens (and if you open the developer tools feature of your web